Mike-R-R/Snooker-Scoreboard/README.md

 to terminal.

 2. Open the .bashrc using the command `sudo nano /home/pi/.bashrc`.
-At the bottom of this file add the command `(cd ~/Documents/Snooker-Scoreboard && make)`.
+At the bottom of this file add the command `(cd ~/Documents/Snooker-Scoreboard && make run)`.
 Alternatively, you can use the -C option with make such as `make run -C ~/Documents/Snooker-Scoreboard` if that is your preference.
 If you have your Snooker-Scoreboard repo in a different path you will need to modify the command with your path.
 In nano press `ctrl+o` to save the file and `ctrl+x` to exit back to the terminal.